 - File the appeal request information form that was mailed to you along with the notice of denial.

 - Include claimant ID, contact information, and write a letter requesting for appeal.

-The form or the letter must be mailed to your state’s Department of Unemployment Insurance.
+The form letter must be mailed to your state’s Department of Unemployment Insurance.
 The process of filing an unemployment appeal may vary with your state.
-Check your state Department Of Labor for more guidelines on how to appeal to unemployment benefits.
+Check your state Department Of Labor for more guidelines on how to appeal unemployment benefits.

 You can also bring legal or other professional representation to the hearing.
 If you hire a lawyer, ask about fees, so that you can decide if it is worth the expense.

 While there are many reasons for an initial unemployment claim to be denied, we’ve listed some of the most common below.

 One of the most common reasons for an unemployment benefits claim to be denied is that the paperwork is filled out incorrectly or fails to document essential information or evidence.
 Before you submit your initial benefits claim, make sure you review it to ensure that it is complete and accurate.